 Looks rather busy, doesn’t it?
 Again, we recommend avoiding backgrounds that may be too distracting.

-If you don’t want to display an image or pattern but still want to transform your background, give the color wheel a whirl.
+Four: If you don’t want to display an image or pattern but still want to transform your background, give the color wheel a whirl.
 Pick a shade from your wedding invitation or floral palette, for example.
 If you know the exact hexadecimal value of the color you want to use, enter it directly into the color field:

 Hex color codes are handy — if you have the code of a color you like, you can use it elsewhere on your site.
-(If you buy the Custom Design upgrade, you can do more advanced tweaks on your wedding website, to accent colors, fonts, and the site’s CSS, if you have some CSS knowledge.)
+(If you buy the Premium upgrade, you can do more advanced tweaks on your wedding website, to accent colors, fonts, and the site’s CSS, if you have some CSS knowledge.)